216Giorgiy/public/README.md

-#https://github.com/aksess/public is a PUBLIC repository of AKSESS#
+# https://github.com/aksess/public is a PUBLIC repository of AKSESS

+ Github dot AKSESS dot IN.
+ .